Day 1 UK - In flight

 Day 9 Amakhosi

-Two game drives today give you a great opportunity to see the magic of the African bushveld.
+Two game drives today (one early morning) give you a great opportunity to see the magic of the African bushveld.
 The spectacular landscape takes in 6,000 hectares of rugged mountains and flourishing savannah, forest and wetlands.
 Perhaps you will experience a close encounter with a pride of lions and herds of elephants, or glimpse an elusive leopard; as well as spot a few of the 400 bird species that inhabit the trees and skies.

 Day 10 Amakhosi - St Lucia